BVarunRaju/Learning_Python/README.md

 # Learning_Python
-Programs chronologically created to display my progress at learning python
+Programs created to display my progress at learning python

 Most of the programs I have written here are the exercises and questions from the following two books:
 Think Python: How to think like a computer scientist by Allen B Downey